 Any course offered by the department.

-A sophomore may apply for early concentration through consultation with the departmental representative.
+A sophomore may apply for early concentration through consultation with the director of undergraduate studies.

 Program of Study

-Concentrators are required to complete at least nine religion courses taught by department faculty (including visitors to the department of religion) by the end of their senior year.
-Courses taken prior to declaring a Religion major count toward this total.
-In addition, students are encouraged, but not required, to take two approved cognate courses in other departments.
-The cognate courses will be calculated into departmental honors.
-The departmental representative must approve cognate courses.
+Concentrators are required to complete at least nine departmental courses by the end of their senior year.
+Courses taken prior to declaring a religion major count toward this total.

 Normally, each term juniors and seniors will take two courses offered by the department.

 During the fall of their junior year, majors will enroll in REL 399, the Junior Colloquium.
 REL 399 is a for-credit course which counts toward a student’s nine religion courses for the major and their total number of courses for graduation.